apache/doris/docs/en/administrator-guide/dynamic-partition.md

     When `time_unit` is` MONTH`, this parameter is used to specify the start date of each month.
 The value ranges from 1 to 28.
 1 means the 1st of every month, and 28 means the 28th of every month.
 The default is 1, which means that every month starts at 1st.
 The 29, 30 and 31 are not supported at the moment to avoid ambiguity caused by lunar years or months.

+### Notice

+If some partitions between `dynamic_partition.start` and `dynamic_partition.end` are lost due to some unexpected circumstances when using dynamic partition, the lost partitions between the current time and `dynamic_partition.end` will be recreated, but the lost partitions between `dynamic_partition.start` and the current time will not be recreated.

 ### Example

 1. Table `tbl1` partition column k1, type is DATE, create a dynamic partition rule.
 By day partition, only the partitions of the last 7 days are kept, and the partitions of the next 3 days are created in advance.